jharmison-redhat/openshift-devsecops/dashboard/tekton/workshop/content/lab07.md

 When we talk about task parameters (the same applies to Pipeline parameters), Tekton is pretty simple - everythign is either a String or an array of Strings.
 Now, since we want to pass multiple goals to Maven, we will use an array.
 Additionally, since we want our Maven task to be as simple as possible to use, we will give this parameter a default value that is meaningful and simple - if you call Maven without passing a goals parameter, we would want Maven to execute the `package` goal.

-A few more things to note:
-* There seems to be

 With that, this is what our task would look like:
 ```yaml
 apiVersion: tekton.dev/v1alpha1